polachandu/React/README.md

 * RouterProvider provides the routing configuration to our app.
 * There are many routers that react router provides.
 But createBrowserRouter is the one that react suggests. link: https://reactrouter.com/en/main/routers/create-browser-router
 * useRouteError is a hook that makes the page as error handling and more customised as per the user experience.
+* Outlet is the Component that is from REACT ROUTER.
+It acts like a placeholder in replaces the whatever the components is present in the path.
+* You can navigate to other page by using anchor tags in HTML but that makes the app slower.
+Instead of using anchor tags REACT provided us "link" that is from REACT ROUTER DOM.
+Link component exactly works like an anchor tag.
+Link makes the app faster than anchor tag
+*